Villfuk02/Combinatorial-Game-Tool/readme.md

 ## Playing Cutcake

 A less abstract game is Cutcake.
-Here, we have a rectangular cake with dimensoions width x height.
-Left can slice it vertically into two smaller rectangles and right can slice horizontally.
+Here, we have a rectangular cake with integer dimensoions width x height.
+Left can slice it vertically into two smaller integer-sized rectangles whereas right can slice horizontally.
+Left acnoont slice cakes of witdth 1 any further and right cannot slice cakes of height 1.
+Cakes of size 1 x 1 can thus be ignored.
 This is a cake of size 4 x 4: `cutcakeExample = gamify (Cutcake 4 4)` (when in doubt, add `gamify`).
 You can again check what moves can which player make if you're not sure.
 This cake is a square, so neither player has the advantage and it has the value `0`.
 You can try to play the game yourself by running `play p cutcakeExample`.
 Instead of `p`, substitute which player starts.
 You can see for yourself that no matter who starts, the other player can make them lose.

 ## Linear Col